comradesean/ACBrotherhoodEditor_OPTIONS/docs/blocks/BLOCKS_3_5_COMPACT_FORMAT.md

 Blocks 3 and 5 in AC Brotherhood SAV files use a compact binary format for serializing game object properties.
 Unlike Blocks 2 and 4 which use LZSS compression with raw type hashes, these blocks use table ID lookup for type resolution, resulting in more compact property references.

+### Deserializer

+These blocks use the **Raw deserializer** (`FUN_01712660` at Ghidra VA `0x01712660`).
+Unlike the CAFE00, 11FACE11, and 21EFFE22 format handlers which validate an 8-byte header, the Raw deserializer performs no header check and copies the block data directly for processing.
+This is consistent with Blocks 3 and 5 being uncompressed and having no format magic.

 ## Block Characteristics

 | Property | Block 3 | Block 5 |